Yugo Masukake

-Yugo Masukake (升掛 友護, Masukake Yugo) is a Japanese professional footballer who plays as a forward for Brazilian club Maringá.
+Yugo Masukake (升掛 友護, Masukake Yugo) is a Japanese professional footballer who plays as a forward for Tochigi City.

 Club career

 Kashiwa Reysol

 On 2 March 2022, Masukake scored two goals as Kashiwa Reysol lost 3–2 to Hokkaido Consadole Sapporo in the J.League Cup.
 He followed this up with another goal in Kashiwa Reysol's 1–1 draw against Sagan Tosu in the same competition on 26 March, stating after the match that he wanted to "score more goals for the team", as he had yet to score in the league.
 He scored again in the following match, also against Sagan Tosu in the J.League Cup, as Kashiwa Reysol won 3–1, putting him top of the scoring chart in the competition at the time.

 The following season, after only featuring once for Kashiwa Reysol in the Emperor's Cup, his contract was upgraded to Pro-A status in June 2023.
 The following month he joined J3 League club Ehime FC on a developmental loan.
 After only five league appearances for Ehime, he returned to Kashiwa Reysol in January 2024.
 He would later state that he found it difficult to break into the first team as a result of Ehime's good form, as they earned promotion to the J2 League.

 After a quiet 2024 season, in which he played twice for Kashiwa Reysol, it was announced in January 2025 that Masukake had left the club to pursue a contract with a foreign club.
 When asked why he wanted to leave Japan, he stated that his style of football "would suit overseas", and that he had been planning to stay with Kashiwa Reysol until he had received an offer from another club.